Laren27/Price-Surge/README.md

 **PostgreSQL corruption recovery** — Mid-project, a pgAdmin crash corrupted `pg_ctl.exe` and the pgAdmin Python environment.
 Full reinstall required.
 Data was recovered by exporting all tables to CSV via `COPY` commands from psql, reinstalling PostgreSQL cleanly, and re-importing from CSV.
 Lesson: `pg_dump` after every significant data collection run.

 **Playwright network instability** — On a home connection, Playwright frequently throws `ERR_NETWORK_CHANGED` and `ERR_NAME_NOT_RESOLVED` mid-scrape.
 Solution: a retry wrapper with `MAX_RETRIES=3` and 60-second sleep between attempts, so a brief connection drop doesn't waste an entire scrape slot.

+**Playwright channel override** — Setting `channel='chrome'` silently ignored device emulation, reverting to desktop layout and breaking the mobile parser entirely.
+Fix: removed the channel flag and locked to Playwright's bundled Chromium binaries.
+Mobile device emulation and system Chrome channel flags are mutually exclusive.

+**Min-Max normalization failure** — Initial DPI scoring compressed 14 static restaurants into a narrow non-zero band due to a single outlier, making completely static brands appear to have low-but-present dynamic behavior.
+Rebuilt the normalization layer using centered Z-score with distribution scaling, which correctly separates active pricers from static ones.

 **Telegram SSL conflict** — PostgreSQL's Windows installer sets a `REQUESTS_CA_BUNDLE` environment variable that overrides the system certificate store, breaking `requests` SSL verification.
 Fix: `verify=False` + `urllib3.disable_warnings()` scoped to the Telegram alert module only.